Dun-sin/Code-Magic/README.md

   - And boom
 - Box Shadow - Cast a shadow on your element.
 - Border Radius - Get desired border radius for your element.
+- Text Shadow - Cast a shadow on your text.

 ### ⚒️ Languages / Tools